 When Is Samana Whale Watching Season?

-The Samana whale watching season starts around mid-December when the first packs of whales start to arrive in the waters around Samana bay.
-The season formally lasts until the 31st of March.
+The Samana whale watching season starts around mid-December when the first packs of whales start to arrive in the warm waters of the Dominican Republic around Samana Bay.
+The season formally lasts until late March, on the 31st.

 When Can You See Whales In Samana?